WIN

 1. Develop a co-parenting style that avoids conflict with the other parent.

-2. Never involve your children in parental disagreements.
+2. Never involve your kids in parental fights.

 3. Don't let your emotions about the other person control the decisions you make regarding your children.